What it is

 You are the wrong buyer if you are shopping by raw feel-per-pound.
 The Moza R9 V3 lands at competitive money with the same torque tier and a software stack that is genuinely deeper than Thrustmaster’s.
 The Fanatec ClubSport DD sits in the same neighbourhood with Fanalab depth.

 You are the wrong buyer if you want the deepest tuning software.
-Thrustmaster’s tuning layer is the weakest of the major DD ecosystems and there is no realistic path to closing that gap in the short term.
+Thrustmaster’s tuning layer is the weakest among the major DD brands and there is no realistic path to closing that gap in the short term.

 In use